-Mali GPUs
+MaliTM GPUs

-Mali GPUs have a unified memory system with the application processor.
+MaliTM GPUs have a unified memory system with the application processor.

-Mali GPUs use global memory backed with caches in place of local or private memories.
+MaliTM GPUs use global memory backed with caches in place of local or private memories.

 If you allocate local or private memory, it is allocated in global memory.
-Moving data from global to local or private memory typically does not improve performance.
+Moving data from global to local memory typically does not improve performance.
+If the data fits into the registers, moving data from global to private memory can result in improved performance.